 Subsidiaries are entities controlled by the Group.
-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries as at 31 December 2022 and results for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries as at 31 December 2023 and results for the year then ended.
 Intragroup balances and transactions, and any unrealized income and expenses arising, are eliminated in preparing the consolidated financial statements.

-(s) New or amended Accounting Standards and Interpretations adopted
+New or amended Accounting Standards and Interpretations adopted (s)

 The Group has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board that are mandatory for the current reporting period.
+The adoption of the new or amended standards did not have a material impact on the financial statements.